-The Vizio P Series has a decent response time, but it's much worse than the Vizio P Series Quantum 2020.
+The Vizio P Series has a decent response time, but it's much worse than the Vizio P Series Quantum 2020 and the Vizio M Series Quantum X 2022.
 It's noticeably slow in dark transitions, leading to black smearing with darker objects.
 Overall, you'll notice motion blur with most content, and you may also notice image duplication due to the backlight flicker.

 The Vizio P Series uses pulse width modulation (PWM) to dim its backlight if you set the Backlight setting to anything below its max.
 It flickers at 240Hz, including with Game Low Latency enabled, which could lead to some image duplication.

 There's a backlight strobing feature, which is also known as black frame insertion, to try to clear up persistence blur.
 It only flickers at 60Hz and doesn't work that well because the timing of the strobing is off, creating image duplication.
 We saw a similar effect with the Vizio P Series Quantum 2020, but it's more noticeable on the 2021 model.
 Keep in mind that the BFI score is based on the flicker frequency, and not the actual performance.